Paradogmas/JADE/README.md

 "His sister, Lucy, was on the line from the doctor's office: "Mom needs to see a specialist and then has to have a series of physical therapy sessions.
 Biweekly or something.
 I'm going to have my agent set up the appointments.""

 Nesse artigo ele apresenta o conceito de agentes semânticos que deveriam auxiliar a realizar tarefas desde que agendar reuniões a escolher o melhor caminho para casa.
 No caso citado no artigo se refere a como o agente pode interagir com outros agentes e decidir qual as melhores opções.

+" ...Lucy instructed her Semantic Web agent through her handheld Web browser.
+The agent promptly retrieved information about Mom's prescribed treatment from the doctor's agent, looked up several lists of providers, and checked for the ones in-plan for Mom's insurance within a 20-mile radius of her home and with a rating of excellent or very good on trusted rating services."

+Segundo ele o foco dos agentes não é decidir pelas pessoas porém ajudar a tomar as melhores decisões

+" ...The agent presented them with a plan.
+Pete didn't like it—University Hospital was all the way across town from Mom's place, and he'd be driving back in the middle of rush hour.
+He set his own agent to redo the search with stricter preferences about location and time."